JetSetIlly/Gopher2600/README.md

 in the play window and waggle the mouse to the extremes three times.
 Note that once the window has been clicked, the mouse will be captured and the pointer will disappear.
 To "release" the mouse, click the right-mouse button.

-Keypad input is available only when the emulation thinks it is required.
-When keypad input is expected, neither joystick or paddle controls will work.

 #### Joystick (left player)